alim395/alim395/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ali Mohamed
 ===================================================================================================================================

-Aspiring Game Developer and Web Developer
+Aspiring Software Engineer and Game Developer
 -----------------------------------------

 Hello!
 I'm Ali Mohamed, a dedicated 3rd-year Bachelor of Science student at Western University, specializing in Computer Science with a minor in Game Development.
 My passion lies in software and game development, where I excel in Python, JavaScript/TypeScript, Java, C#, C++, Unity, and Godot.